Coronavirus: Florida Reports 1st Deaths On East Coast; Event Cancellations Mount

 The state has confirmed more than a dozen cases so far — the largest cluster on the East Coast outside of New York, which has reported several dozen cases of its own.
 New York Gov. Andrew Cuomo declared a state of emergency Saturday, after officials learned of new cases in New York City and Westchester County.

-"We are aggressively testing, following up leads, because we want to find as many people who test positive so we can get them out of circulation," New York's governor, Andrew Cuomo, said at a media briefing midday Saturday.
+"We are aggressively testing, following up leads, because we want to find as many people who test positive so we can get them out of circulation," Cuomo said at a media briefing midday Saturday.

-UPDATE: We have learned of 21 new confirmed cases of #Coronavirus in NYS — bringing the total number of cases to 76.— Andrew Cuomo (@NYGovCuomo) March 7, 2020

-All told, the number of confirmed cases in the U.S. has crested 300 — 17 of whom have died — and the total tally of confirmed cases worldwide stands at more than 103,000, some 3,500 of whom have died from the disease.
+All told, the number of confirmed cases in the U.S. has is well over 300 — 17 of whom have died — and the total tally of confirmed cases worldwide stands at more than 103,000, some 3,500 of whom have died from the disease.

-The vast majority of those cases have been reported in Hubei province in mainland China, the outbreak's epicenter, but the number of new cases there has been declining lately — while the virus has taken firm root in South Korea, Iran and Italy and has reached dozens of countries.
+The vast majority of those cases have been reported in Hubei province in mainland China, the outbreak's epicenter, but the number of new cases there has been declining lately — while the virus has taken root in South Korea, Iran and Italy and has reached dozens of countries.

 Back in the U.S., schools and companies have announced a spate of measures to mitigate spread of the virus.
-Stanford University, the University of Washington and Seattle University, which boast tens of thousands of students among them, said Friday they are canceling in-person classes through the end of their respective quarters later this month.
+Stanford University in California and the University of Washington and Seattle University, which boast tens of thousands of students among them, said Friday they are canceling in-person classes through the end of their respective quarters later this month.

 And Amtrak, on the East Coast, said that because it is "experiencing some reduced demand," it plans to halt its nonstop Acela train service between New York and Washington, D.C., beginning Tuesday and continuing through late May.